treasure3210/leetcode-in-swift/README.md

 File: LeetCode - Rotate Array.playground
 Problem: Given an array, rotate the array to the right by k steps, where k is non-negative.

+## Unique Morse Code Words
+File: LeetCode - Unique Morse Code Words.playground
+Problem: International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes.
+Given an array of strings where each word can be written as a concatenation of the Morse code of each letter, return the number of different transformations among all words we have.

 For more details on each problem and to see the test cases, please visit the corresponding LeetCode problem page.

 # How to use